-You’ll hear gardeners gush about the benefits of Epsom salts as a solution for, well, pretty much everything: more vibrant flowers, greater yields for veggies, sweeter tomatoes, pest control, weed control, greener leaves and so on and so on.
+You’ll hear gardeners gush about the benefits of Epsom salt (magnesium sulfate) as a solution for, well, pretty much everything: more vibrant flowers, greater yields for veggies, better seed germination, increased nitrogen uptake, vitamin production, sweeter tomatoes, pest control, weed control, greener leaves and so on and so on.

 Well, who wouldn’t want to use something so amazing in their garden?

 Only problem is, there’s really no evidence for any of this.

 Epsom salt is magnesium sulfate.
 It’s a white, crystalline water-soluble solid.
 This is the formula for household Epsom salt: MgSO4·7H2O

 In agriculture, magnesium sulfate is used to correct magnesium deficiencies in the soil.

 It is not recommended for home gardens because they are rarely magnesium deficient and excess can cause environmental issues.

 Is it possible to join an online garden forum and not hear Epsom salt recommended over and over again?